builders-of-stuff/blog/src/content/blog/5-years-of-solopreneurship.md

 I think money is a small part of life and in my attempts to remove it completely I have become obsessed with it.

-Perhaps it was the wrong thing to focus on — a premature optimization of sorts.
+Perhaps it was the wrong thing to focus on, a premature optimization of sorts.

 The question on my mind now a days, probably the question I should have started with, is what do I want to do with my life?
 And so far the best answer I’ve come up with is that I want to continue building stuff, digital stuff specifically.
 It’s one of the few things I enjoy doing while also being somewhat decent at.